Stepping Stones for Novice Interpreters

 • Apply the Role-Space Model to analyze various decisions interpreters make while providing VRI services

 The course is designed to be completed over 6 weeks, at your own pace and takes at least 15 hours to complete.
 Each module will have a specific focus and include opportunities for application and reflection.
-The course registration will be available from February 1-29, 2024.
+Facilitation will be available from February 1-March 15, 2025.
+You can continue to work through the course on your own after that point.

 A Note on CEUs